sai411/devops-challenge-Particle41/README.md

 # CI-CD pipeline:

-This pipeline will consists of two jobs, one is the CI job which performs cloning to docker build and push to repository.
-And the other one is terraform job which will provision the required resources and deploy the generated image in the ECS cluster.
+This pipeline consists of two jobs, one is the CI job which performs cloning to docker build and push to repository.
+And the other one is the Terraform job which will provision the required resources and deploy the generated image in the ECS cluster.

 ```
 Go to the Actions tab and click on "Run workflow".